The “To Whom Do These Works Belong” Gallery at the Musée d’Orsay

 Dedicated Gallery

-AFMO also supported the creation of a dedicated gallery in room 10B at the Orsay, curated by Dr. Rotermund-Reynard and François Blanchetière.
+AFMO supported the creation of a dedicated gallery in room 10B at the Orsay, curated by Dr. Rotermund-Reynard and François Blanchetière.
 Inaugurated on May 5th 2026, this gallery features a rotating installations of MNR works.
 By sharing the history of these paintings and the research underway, the gallery serves as a space for reflection and remembrance of this tragic chapter in world history.
 AFMO’s contribution has been recognized with a plaque in the gallery.

 How to spot an MNR